marciogualtieri/CompanyService/README.md

 Another important factor to consider is the database choice.
 This particular app hasn't been configured with a production database.
 Whatever your choice for production, it should support high-availability too.

 Note that AWS makes available a plethora of [cloud databases](https://aws.amazon.com/products/databases/).

-## Developer's Guide

-### JPA Relationship Database

-For my own future reference, [this resource](https://en.wikibooks.org/wiki/Java_Persistence/OneToMany) was very useful for defining a relationship in JPA.